Topps Tiles: History

-In August 2024, Topps Tiles acquired CTD Tiles out of administration.

-Diversity, equity and inclusion (DEI)

-With over 3,000 employees, Topps Tiles is required to report its mean and median gender pay gaps.
-In 2023, the Group reported a median gender pay gap of 2.4% and a mean gap of 6.5%, while the retail division showed an even narrower gap, with a median of 2.3% and a mean of 2.5%.
-Both figures are significantly lower than the UK average, where the median pay gap is 14.3% and the mean gap is 13.2%.
+In April 2026, the company announced the closure of 23 stores, with eight already close and the remainder to close over the next six months.

 Key people

 In 2007, Matthew Williams was appointed CEO of Topps Tiles.
 He served as CEO for 12 years and spent a total of 20 years with the company before stepping down in 2019.
 In November 2019, the company’s Chief Financial Officer (CFO), Rob Parker, succeeded Williams as CEO.

 Darren Shapland served as the tile retailer’s chairman from 2014 to 2023.
 During his tenure, he faced a shareholder vote after investor MS Galleon called for his removal, describing it as a “necessary step” for the business to return to growth.
 In October 2023, Paul Forman succeeded Shapland as the new chairman, taking over the role.

-In June 2025, the company announced Alex Jensen, former CEO of National Express UK, Ireland and Germany, would replace Rob Barker as CEO following his retirement at the end of the year.
+In June 2025, the company announced Alex Jensen, former chief executive of National Express UK, Ireland and Germany, would replace Rob Barker as CEO following his retirement at the end of the year.